College of Education scholarships allow student teachers to fully invest in their experience

 “Our donors understood and remembered their own sacrifices during this semester and have responded in amazing ways,” said Mercer.
 “Without philanthropic support, students would be stretched thin trying to manage the student teaching responsibilities and the financial demands of working fewer hours at an outside job to make ends meet.”

-Throughout his college years, Marker has had to work consistently to cover the cost of schooling.
-However, with nearly a 10-hour time commitment each day, he is unable to continue working outside of his time in the classroom.
+Through his college years, Marker had to work consistently to cover the cost of schooling.
+However, with nearly a 10-hour daily time commitment while student teaching, he was unable to continue working outside of his time in the classroom.

 Thanks to generous donor support, student teachers can fully invest in their experience and their students without unneeded stress.